mikefasching/evolutionaryalgorithm_metootweets/README.md

 # Clustering #MeToo Twitter Discourse with Evolutionary Algorithms

-This repository contains the full implementation of a research project comparing the performance of three evolutionary algorithms for semantic clustering of tweets from the #MeToo movement.
-The goal is to identify meaningful discourse clusters using Word2Vec embeddings and swarm intelligence.
+This repository contains the full implementation of a research project comparing the performance of three swarm intelligence algorithms—Artificial Bee Colony (ABC-CS), Ant Colony Optimization (ACO-CS), and Enhanced Fireworks Algorithm (EFWA-CS)—for clustering #MeToo tweets.
+The framework uses Sentence-BERT embeddings and cosine similarity to capture semantic alignment, and evaluates clusters across multiple runs using statistical metrics, interpretive traceability, and word cloud visualizations.

 ---

 ## 📘 Paper Title

-**Comparative Analysis of Evolutionary Algorithms for Clustering #MeToo Twitter Discourse**
+**Toward Stable and Ethical Discourse Analysis: A Swarm Intelligence Framework for Emotionally Charged #MeToo Content**
 *If you’re reading this repo as part of the paper, welcome!*

 ---